---

 ## Troubleshooting{% #troubleshooting %}

-1. **The Datadog Agent is healthy and reachable**: See [APM Connection Errors](https://docs.datadoghq.com/tracing/troubleshooting/connection_errors.md) to verify Agent connectivity.
+1. **Agent is running and reachable**: See [APM Connection Errors](https://docs.datadoghq.com/tracing/troubleshooting/connection_errors.md) for steps to verify Agent connectivity from the tracer.

 ```

-Add event listeners early in your application startup to observe provider life cycle transitions:
+Add event listeners early in application startup to observe provider life cycle transitions.
+Event listeners detect connectivity changes after initialization:

 ```java